 The Positive Practice MH Collaborative is a user led multi agency collaborative of seventy-five organisations, including NHS Trusts, CCG’s, Police Forces, third sector providers, front line charities and service user groups.
 Our reason for

 We share practice in a variety of ways including through our special interest groups, our events, the national MH Awards, and via our virtual networks.
-We have also this year launched our national guide to mental health services, with examples from the moment of engagement with services, to discharge.
+We have also launched our national guide to mental health services, with examples from the moment of engagement with services, to discharge.
 This guide is particularly aimed at commissioners to make their life easier whilst commissioning mental health services. www.positivepracticemhdirectory.org

 We provide free mental health awareness training and support to Members of Parliament, as well as holding roundtables with them and our members to make sure they are as well informed as possible about mental health issues.

 We lobby and campaign to ensure that mental health is given a far greater priority and parity on the health agenda, by engaging with, and informing senior policy makers and politicians.

 We have also introduced a new MH Events Calendar on our events page in the hope of stopping date clashes, and in the spirit of collaboration with the rest of the mental health community.